tragedy-labs/sprite/docs/_tutorials/6_createGraph.md

 #### Conclusion

-This tutorial demonstrated the basics of creating a graph database using Sprite and ArcadeDB, including: accessing the graph modality, defining the types of vertices and edges in the graph, and creating vertices and edges within a transaction.
+This tutorial demonstrated the basics of creating a graph database using Sprite and ArcadeDB, including: accessing the graph repository, defining the types of vertices and edges in the graph, and creating vertices and edges within a transaction.

 #### What's Next?